The PR BlogMedia & PsychologyPersuasion & InfluencePavlov's Inbox: The Psychological Way to Tame Your Email

 I’m not saying no to John, but I keep asking him to do extra work before considering his request.
 After some initial back-and-forth, emails like this will cease.

-Arguably, I could say no to John upfront, but that will turn him into a “workplace enemy” — and provide him with undisputable proof that I’m unwilling to aid a colleague in need.
+Arguably, I could say no to John upfront, but that would turn him into a “workplace enemy” — and provide him with undisputable proof that I’m unwilling to aid a colleague in need.
 In most cases, this is a drama I can live without.

 Read also: 7 Surefire Ways To Dominate Office Politics